 Pull Request Overview and Prerequisites

-Copado supports pull requests from a wide range of providers such as Github, Bitbucket (Server and Cloud), Stash, GitLab, Azure (formerly known as VSTS) and any on-premise Git provider, so that your development process includes this quality gate as part of it, no matter what Git vendor you use.
+Copado supports pull requests from a wide range of providers such as Github, Bitbucket (Server and Cloud), Stash, GitLab, Azure (formerly known as VSTS) and any on-premise Git provider, so that you can include this quality gate in your development process no matter what Git vendor you use.
 Fore more information about all these providers, check out the article WebHook Setup Examples.

 - Have an org credential.

 - Create an API key in order for Github to notify the pull request events to Copado (via the Copado Webhook API).

 - A complete and validated Git Repository record.
 For more information about how to create a Git repository, please refer to the article Git Repository Overview.

 - Webhook setup in your repository.
 Please see the article WebHook Setup Examples for more information.